 Sleep is a critical pillar of health and has a tremendous impact on our overall health and well-being.
 To raise awareness of the importance of sleep, the National Sleep Foundation has designated National Sleep Awareness Week.
 This week is meant to raise awareness about sleep as an important component of living a healthy lifestyle.

 Sleep needs vary across age groups and are impacted by lifestyle and health; the amount of sleep you need to feel your best might differ from what your children, friends, and family members need.

 Still, there are general guidelines sleep experts recommend based on a person’s age.
 The National Sleep Foundation recommends the following sleep “windows” to ensure you are getting enough rest for optimal health:

-These guidelines give you a general recommendation, but it’s important to listen to your body and assess how you feel after different amounts of sleep in order to determine your ideal number of hours each night.
-To determine how much sleep you need, you can assess where you are on on the “sleep needs spectrum” by answering these questions:
+These guidelines give you a general recommendation, but it’s important to listen to your body and assess how you feel after different amounts of sleep to determine your ideal number of hours each night.
+To determine how much sleep you need, you can assess where you are on the “sleep needs spectrum” by answering these questions:

 - Do you feel productive, happy, and healthy on 7 hours of sleep?
 9 hours?

 - Do you have health concerns that require you to get more sleep?